 Use a goal calculator to know how much you would have to invest every month to reach your goals comfortably within the desired time frame.

 Postponing investments to a later date is one of the biggest mistakes that people who recently joined the work force.
 Although it is okay to spend on luxuries for two or three months, starting investing as early as possible is the best for your financial health.
 It is because time is in your hands and you can derive the maximum benefits from the power of compounding.

 Let us see how postponing investment by just one year can do to their overall investment corpus.
 Rajashree started investing right after she got her first paycheck.
 As she was a fresher in IT, she hardly received Rs.20,000 as a monthly salary.
 However, she managed to invest Rs.5,000 every month after paying rent and her other bills.
 On the other hand, Adrija earned Rs.30,000 every month but she was not able to invest a single penny in the first year of her employment.
-Assuming that both of them had invested Rs.5,000 every month at 12% rate of return, Rajashree went on to accumulate Rs.13.59 lakhs in 11 years while Adrija accumulated Rs.11.50 lakh in 10 years.
-This indicates that Rajashree was better off by Rs.2.09 lakh just by starting one year early.
+Assuming that both of them had invested Rs.5,000 every month at 12% rate of return, Rajashree would go on to accumulate Rs.13.59 lakhs in 11 years while Adrija would accumulat Rs.11.50 lakh in 10 years.
+This indicates that Rajashree is better off by Rs.2.09 lakh just by starting one year early.

-To summarise, the first few years in your job can be a great learning experience.
+To summarise, your 20s can be a great learning experience.
 Learning on the job and taking care of your finances should be the key objectives in your mind.
-These tips will help you to stay on track and fulfill your financial goals on time.
+By avoiding these money mistakes in your 20s you can stay on track and fulfill your financial goals on time.